-My staff and I focus each day on serving all residents.
-You’ll find our key priorities below – and the legislation we’ve introduced to follow through on these commitments.
-Read my 2023 Annual Report to learn what we accomplished for District residents!
+My staff and I focus each day on serving District residents.
+Below, you’ll find our key priorities and the legislation we have introduced to follow through on these commitments.
+Read my 2025 Annual Report to learn more about our work for residents across the District.

 Protecting Housing for Everyday People